vmware/kube-fluentd-operator/README.md

 ### I have a legacy container that logs to /var/log/httpd/access.log

-First you need version 1.1.0.
+First you need version 1.1.0 or later.
 At the namespace level you need to add a `source` directive:

 ```xml
 <source>